How to Get Out of Credit Card Debt Without Paying: 5 Strategies

 - Bankruptcy can wipe the slate clean on credit cards or help you to create a structured plan for paying them off.

-- Debt negotiation can help you pay off credit cards for less than the full balance, without having to file bankruptcy.
+- Debt negotiation could help you pay off credit cards for less than the full balance, without having to file bankruptcy.

 Table of Contents